ArtemBatkov/Semester2-iOS-CitySights-Final-Project/README.md

 # Sight Navigator App
-#### Description: the app allows you to search for some city's sights.
-Collect them and use its information for you purpose.
+#### Description: the app allows you to search for some sights of a city, collect them and use the information for you purpose.
 #### The app uses some APIs.

 ## Functionality